IN THE CIRCUIT COURT FOR BALTIMORE CITY, MARYLAND

 PLAINTIFF’S ANSWERS TO DEFENDANT MATTHEWS’S INTERROGATORIES

-- The word usage and sentence structure is that of the attorney and does not purport to be the exact language of the executing party.
+- The word usage and sentence structure are that of the attorney and do not purport to be the exact language of the executing party.

 Answer to Interrogatory No. 1: Migel A. Bartleby; 2514 Ebony Road, Baltimore, Maryland, 21234; DOB: July 7, 1980; Place of birth: Baltimore, Maryland; Spouse: Elizabeth Bartleby; Date of Marriage: June 25, 2011; Occupation of Plaintiff: HVAC Tech; Occupation of Spouse: Physician’s Assistant.

-Interrogatory No. 2: Identify each and every individual who has given you a statement of any kind, whether verbal, written, signed, unsigned, recorded, or otherwise, concerning the facts and allegations contained in the Complaint, and for each state the date thereof, by whom the statement was obtained, subject matter thereof and, if recorded or memorialized, in whose possession, custody and/or control the statement is at this time.
+Interrogatory No. 2: Identify every individual who has given you a statement of any kind, whether verbal, written, signed, unsigned, recorded, or otherwise, concerning the facts and allegations contained in the Complaint, and for each state, the date thereof, by whom the statement was obtained, subject matter hereof and, if recorded or memorialized, in whose possession, custody and/or control the statement is at this time.

-Answer to Interrogatory No. 2: The Plaintiff objects to this interrogatory on the grounds that it invades the attorney-client privilege and work product doctrine.
-Furthermore the Interrogatory is overly broad and unduly burdensome, however, without waiving said objection, the Plaintiff is not in possession of any signed or unsigned statements from the Defendant with the exception of documents exchanged during discovery.
-Furthermore, the Plaintiff incorporates by reference all of his medical records and documents attached to his response to request for production of documents should they be considered a “statement.”
+Answer to Interrogatory No. 2: Plaintiff objects to this interrogatory because it invades the attorney-client privilege and work product doctrine.
+Furthermore, the Interrogatory is overly broad and unduly burdensome, however, without waiving said objection, Plaintiff does not have any signed or unsigned statements from Defendant except for documents exchanged during discovery.
+Furthermore, Plaintiff incorporates by reference all of his medical records and documents attached to his response to the request for production of documents should they be considered a “statement.”
 As for verbal statements, when Plaintiff returned to work after his accident, Ethan Chamberlain, GE Tignell Service Manager, told him that the draft on the boiler is what caused the explosion.

 Interrogatory No. 3: If you contend that any party has made admissions concerning the allegations in the Complaint and/or in connection with any underlying facts of this litigation, identify the substance and nature of each such admission, and the party making the admission, as well as the date, time and place of such admission.